 To facilitate class discussion, you should post 2-3 discussion questions for each class meeting for which readings have been assigned.
 You should have at least one discussion question raised by each of the assigned readings OR several questions that span themes related to the readings in the aggregate.
-You do not need to know the answer to the question you post, but you should be able to describe both why you ask the question and the relevant concepts that you do understand.
-I will review these questions, and will often use them to guide class conversation or you may be asked to raise these questions in seminar in order to facilitate our group discussion.
+You should be prepared to describe why you raised the question and your thoughts on an answer to it.
+I will review these questions, and may refer to them in the course of our group discussion.